 The second aspect to consider is the surface area involved.
 For example, if you’re making wider cubes that are thinner, they’ll freeze more quickly than thick cubes.
 If you have a tray that allows for some air space in between each cube, that will also help them to freeze more quickly.

 You’ll also need to pay attention to the temperature in your freezer as you work to freeze the water.
 Typically, if your freezer has nothing else in it or everything else inside has already been thoroughly frozen, your freezer will be able to work at its most efficient.

 However, if you are trying to make ice right after bringing home a bunch of food from the store to put in the freezer, it can slow down the process.
 This can depend on the temperature of the that food.
 If it’s room temperature to hot, it’s going to take more effort for the freezer to cool down.

 How to make ice faster

 There are a few things you can do to speed up the process of making ice.
 The first thing you can do is check out your ice cube tray.
 Does it have room for air around each cube?
 What size is it?
 Can you try using a stainless steel option rather than silicone or plastic?

 If you’re in an extreme hurry, you can consider turning down your freezer temperature temporarily.
 Typically, your freezer should sit exactly at 0-degrees.
-Another interesting trick is actually using hot water in the tray rather than cool water.

 Are There Any Faster Methods To Make Ice?